Terraform Registry MCP server

 Stats

-This MCP server provides tools for interacting with the Terraform Registry API, allowing AI agents to query provider information, resource details, and module metadata through the Model Context Protocol.
+The Terraform Registry MCP server provides a Model Context Protocol interface for interacting with the Terraform Registry API, allowing AI agents to query provider information, resource details, and module metadata.

 Installation